pedrojmendoza/geofencing-workshop/simulating_device.md

 On your Cloud9 env, open a Terminal window and follow the steps below:

-1. Install AWS IoT SDK for Python -> `sudo pip install AWSIoTPythonSDK`
+1. Install AWS IoT SDK for Python by running `sudo pip install AWSIoTPythonSDK`

 2. Create a new file, paste the content below on it and save it as *spatialPub.py*